-There are three major threats to habitat loss in the Basin: construction, logging and flooding.
-The first threat is related to new construction and development, especially linear developments such as pipelines, highway maintenance, construction, and to a lesser degree development of infrastructure, shopping malls, housing, and other similar projects.
-Past impacts may not be a good predictor of future issues: for example, in 2005 only 2.08 wetland acres required mitigation (USACE data) in the Susquehanna service areas and if development of the Marcellus or other gas fields becomes reality one can expect a substantial increase in wetland impacts.
+There are several major threats to habitat loss in the service areas: construction, logging and flooding.
+The first threat is related to new construction and development, especially linear developments such as power lines/smart grid upgrades, highway maintenance and construction, and to a lesser degree development of infrastructure (e.g. solar farms), shopping malls, housing (population shifts due to climate change or pandemics) or other factors that may arise.
+Past impacts may not be a good predictor of future issues. for example, in 2005 only 2.08 wetland acres-required mitigation (USACE data) in the Susquehanna service areas and if development of the Marcellus or other gas fields becomes reality one can expect a substantial increase in wetland impacts.
+For example, the Mohawk Service Area was considered to have relatively little mitigation needs when added in 2015 and it became the most active service area by 2019.